pycom/pycom-documentation/chapter/firmwareapi/pycom/machine/Pin.md

 #####<class><i>class</i> machine.Pin(id, ...)</class>

-Create a new Pin object associated with the string id.
+Create a new Pin object associated with the string `id`.
 If additional arguments are given, they are used to initialise the pin.
 See <function>pin.init()</function>.

 ```python
 from machine import Pin